Illinois–Iowa rivalry: Coleman/McCaffery Incident

 In a game played in Iowa City on February 2, 2020, after an intensely physical game which saw 14 lead-changes and 8 ties, the Hawkeyes would come out on top with a final score of 72–65.
 During the closing seconds of the game, with Illinois' defense willing to let the final 12 seconds expire, sophomore guard Joe Wieskamp dunked to extend the Iowa lead to 10 points.
-This appeared to agitate the Illini players and, after a 3-point field goal by Illinois guard Ayo Dosunmu, with four seconds left, the Hawkeyes in-bounded the ball to C. J. Fredrick and it appeared that Illinois was trying to intentionally foul.
+This appeared to agitate the Illini players and, after a 3-point field goal by Illinois guard Ayo Dosunmu, with four seconds left, the Hawkeyes in-bounded the ball to CJ Fredrick and it appeared that Illinois was trying to intentionally foul.
 Fredrick kicked it out to Connor McCaffery, who was hugged by Dosunmu.
 Mike Eades, an official for the game, elected not to call the foul as the clock expired.
 The exchanges between both teams spilled over into the post-game handshake line when Illinois assistant coach Ron Coleman took exception to Joe Wieskamp's dunk with 12 seconds left to give the Hawkeyes a double-digit lead.
 Coleman shouted profanities in the direction of coach McCaffery, leading the coach to shout back at Coleman and instruct his Hawkeyes to head to the locker room, skipping the handshake line.
 The Illini staff eventually held their players near the scorer's table to let the Iowa players get to the tunnel to the locker room and off the court.